cloudemprise/cfn-ovpn-cli/README.md

 ## Introduction

 **cfn-ovpn-cli** is a shell script that creates a cloud-based Virtual Private Network (VPN) application together with a isolated Public Key Infrastructure (PKI) Certification Authority, that provides for a secure mobile Wi-Fi roaming solution.
 The AWS Command Line Interface (AWS CLI) is used to provision and configure various AWS Resources through an assortment of API calls and AWS Cloudformation templates.

-Talk a little about bash script here.
+- Talk a little about bash script here.
+- Mention that we are making two Amazon Machine Images?

+The final product is two Amazon Machine Images (AMI), a private one for the PKI and a public one for the VPN application.

 ## Cloudformation

 AWS Cloudformation is a service that provisions and configures cloud resources that are declared in a template file.
 The template defines a collection of elements as a single unit called a Stack, simplifying the management of cloud infrastructure.

 **cfn-ovpn-cli** templates compose a monolithic hierarchical tree structure of nested stacks and orchestration is achieved in a three-phase stack creation/update process that is promoted via a counter variable.
 The flowchart below illustrates the build process and resouce dependencies:

+- Mention that we are making two Amazon Machine Images?

 <details>
   <summary>Click to View Flow Chart</summary>